 Your goals define how we work.
-I am a therapist, coach, teacher, trainer, team-builder, program designer, organizational consultant, conflict facilitator, and mentor.
+I am a coach, therapist, teacher, trainer, team-builder, program designer, organizational consultant, conflict facilitator, and mentor.
 I bring all of myself to the job, regardless of my role or function.
 My work is based on the cultivation of awareness.
-This includes awareness of self and of others, the natural and unnatural worlds, and the visible and invisible dimensions.
+This includes awareness of how you see yourself and how you are seen by others; awareness of the natural and unnatural worlds; and of the visible and invisible dimensions.

 Why Do I Do It?

-I’m inspired by the radical idea that within any problem or disturbance - whether an illness, a relationship challenge, a failed endeavor, or a horrific event - there is immense potential for innovation, growth, and meaning.
+I’m inspired by the radical idea that within any problem, challenge or disturbance - whether an illness, an interpersonal conflict, a failed endeavor, or a horrific event - there is immense potential for innovation, growth, and meaning.